Vincent N. Micone, III, v. UMR, INC.

 • Covered ER Claims refers to certain health benefit claims for emergency room visits that were denied because it was determined that the participant or beneficiary was not experiencing a medical emergency.

-If you were a participant or beneficiary of an employer-sponsored health plan that was formerly administered by UMR, and you have a Covered ER Claim, you may be eligible for a Proven ER Payment of up to $353.22 per Covered ER Claim.
-Using the Unique ID and PIN you received in the Notice of Settlement, you may check the Review Your Covered Claims page of this website to see if you have any Covered ER Claims.
+If you were a participant or beneficiary of an employer-sponsored health plan that was formerly administered by UMR, and you have a Covered ER Claim, you may have been eligible for a Proven ER Payment of up to $353.22 per Covered ER Claim.
+Using the Unique ID and PIN you received in the Notice of Settlement, you may have checked the Review Your Covered Claims page of the Settlement website at www.UDSERsettlement.com to see if you had any Covered ER Claims.

-You must complete a Claim Form, sign a Release of ER Claims, and submit supporting documentation showing that you paid out-of-pocket to your medical provider to receive payment for a Covered ER Claim.
-The claims submission portal is available on the File a Claim page of this website.
+You must have completed a Claim Form, signed a Release of ER Claims, and submitted supporting documentation showing that you paid out-of-pocket to your medical provider to receive payment for a Covered ER Claim.
+The Claim filing deadline was September 2, 2025 and has passed.

 • Covered UDS Claims refers to certain health benefit claims for urinary drug screenings that were denied by UMR because it determined that the participant or beneficiary’s drug screening was not medically necessary.